 Onshore Wind Energy

 In February 2019, RCEA issued a solicitation for long-term renewable energy power purchase agreements (PPAs).
 RCEA expressed a preference for local projects built in Humboldt County.
 Terra-Gen submitted an offer for power from its proposed Humboldt Wind project; of 40 offers received from 13 companies, this was the only offer received by RCEA for a project to be built in Humboldt County.
-With our Board of Directors’ approval, RCEA staff are currently negotiating a PPA with Terra-Gen.
+In late 2019, the County’s Planning Commission and Board of Supervisors rejected Terra-Gen’s application for a conditional use permit.
+Terra-Gen is no longer pursuing development of the project.
+RCEA will continue to seek opportunities for local onshore wind development that meets the community’s standards.

 The following are answers to some questions we have heard from community members about wind energy in general, the Humboldt Wind project, and RCEA’s interest in buying power from this project.